-L. Gage Chrysler III, age 63, has been a director since 2008.
+L. Gage Chrysler III, age 64, has been a director since 2008.
 Until the end of 2015, Mr. Chrysler was the president and chief executive officer of Modern Building, Inc., a construction company based in Chico, California, where he continues to be employed in a nonexecutive position.
 He also serves as a director of the local Salvation Army Advisory Board and Mid Valley Title.
 Mr. Chrysler has a bachelor's degree in business specializing in finance.

 We nominated Mr. Chrysler because of his leadership experience and community involvement.
+He has received many community awards including, most recently, the California Legislature Assembly 2017 Community Service Award, 2017 Chico Chamber of Commerce Community Service Award, CSUC 2016 Distinguished Alumni Service Award, and the Chico Rotary 2013 Community Service Award.
 In addition, his experience in construction allows him to provide valuable insights to the Board concerning construction lending and the state of the construction industry and real estate markets generally.